ljw1004/csharpspec/csharp/classes.md

 When a *field_declaration* includes a `volatile` modifier, the fields introduced by that declaration are ***volatile fields***.

-For non-volatile fields, optimization techniques that reorder instructions can lead to unexpected and unpredictable results in multi-threaded programs that access fields without synchronization such as that provided by the *lock_statement* (§8.12).
+For non-volatile fields, optimization techniques that reorder instructions can lead to unexpected and unpredictable results in multi-threaded programs that access fields without synchronization such as that provided by the *lock_statement* ([The lock statement](statements.md#the-lock-statement)).
 These optimizations can be performed by the compiler, by the run-time system, or by hardware.
 For volatile fields, such reordering optimizations are restricted:

 *  A read of a volatile field is called a ***volatile read***.
 A volatile read has "acquire semantics"; that is, it is guaranteed to occur prior to any references to memory that occur after it in the instruction sequence.
 *  A write of a volatile field is called a ***volatile write***.
 A volatile write has "release semantics"; that is, it is guaranteed to happen after any memory references prior to the write instruction in the instruction sequence.